whily/worldmetro/README.md

    `$ANDROID_HOME/platform-tools`.

-3. In the project directory, run the following command to build the app and start it in a connected device or emulator:
+3. In the project directory, run the following command to build the app and start it in a connected device:

-        $ sbt start
+        $ sbt android:start-device

 TODO
 ----